Florence 'SeeSee' Rigney, said to be America's oldest working nurse, retires at the age of 96

 "Even working into her nineties, SeeSee has never been one to slow down," said Laureen Driscoll, president of MultiCare Tacoma General and Allenmore Hospitals, in a statement.
 "Some of her colleagues joked that they had to sprint to keep up with her."

 Rigney's career in nursing started when penicillin had just been introduced to the medical field, according to the press release.
 She graduated from Tacoma General School of Nursing in Washington.
-She worked across the US, in Texas and Wyoming, before retuning to Tacoma.
+She worked across the US, in Texas and Wyoming, before returning to Tacoma.

 "She's continued to be a dedicated nurse and an incredible resource to her colleagues and community," said Driscoll.
 "It's humbling to stop and think about the thousands and thousands of lives she's cared for."